Economy of China: Wages

 In 1979–1980, the state reformed factories by giving wage increases to workers, which was immediately offset by sharply rising inflation rates of 6–7%.
 The reforms also dismantled the iron rice bowl, which meant it witnessed a rise in unemployment in the economy.
 In 1979–80 there were twenty million unemployed people.

-China's estimated employed labor force in 2005 totaled 791 million persons, about 60% of the total population.
-During 2003, 49% of the labor force worked in agriculture, forestry, and fishing; 22% in mining, manufacturing, energy, and construction industries; and 29% in the services sector and other categories.
-In 2004 some 25 million persons were employed by 743,000 private enterprises.
 Urban wages rose rapidly from 2004 to 2007, at a rate of 13 to 19% per year with average wages near $200/month in 2007.
 By 2016 the average monthly wage for workers engaged in manufacturing goods for export was $424.
 This wage, combined with other costs of doing business in China, had, more or less, equalized any Chinese cost advantage with respect to developed economies.